Numerical Analysis of the 1-D Parabolic Optimal Transport Problem: Computational Examples and Results

 \subsection{`Nice' Functions}

 In testing our code we tried an initial variety of computationally nice functions for both $f$ and $g$.
 These functions are bounded well above 0 ($>0.1$), continuous, and did not change convexity more than twice.
 Such examples include logarithmic, exponential, linear, quadratic, constant, and concave cosine functions all modified to fit the conditions of \eqref{POT}.
-This collection was used to determine a baseline functionality of the finite difference scheme \eqref{finitedifference}.
 The following is an example of numerical output using two functions from this set: \begin{example} \end{example}

-As expected the graph in Figure \ref{fig:simple} showed exponential convergence to the optimal map.
+As expected the graph in Figure \ref{fig:simple} shows exponential convergence to the optimal map.